toymachine/park-lang/README.md

 ## Compiler and runtime
 The compiler is included in this repo and [can be found here](runtime/compiler.prk).
-The compiler is written the Park language.
+The compiler is written in the Park language.
-You can even modify the compiler and have it recompile just by running
+You can modify the compiler and recompile by running
 ```./park runtime/compiler.prk```

 The runtime is written in C++.
 It contains a low pause (<1ms) concurrent garbage collector, module loader, JIT, fiber scheduler and the implementations of the builtin types.